-CuMoCo is a Canadian mineral exploration and development company that has historically focused on identifying, acquiring and developing natural resource opportunities of merit in Canada and the United States.
+CuMoCo is a Canadian mineral exploration and development company that has historically focused on identifying, acquiring and developing natural resource opportunities in the United States and Canada.
 The Company's flagship project is the CuMo molybdenum project (the "CuMo Project"), located in Idaho, in the United States.